-The benefits of public cloud are Efficiency, Agility, and Finding efficiencies where you can.
+The benefits of the public cloud are Efficiency, Agility, and Finding efficiencies where you can.
 Even if you want to refer to it by any number of other names, today’s fast-paced digital economy, rapid digital disruption, and constant innovation all argue in favor of migrating to the cloud.
 To concentrate on the company, business owners may make use of cloud computing.

 According to IDC, the global public cloud services expenditure may go up by more than two times and could surpass $141 billion in 2019.